EddieBWXiao/Minimal_RLmodelling_Tutorial/README.md

 example_outcome_sequence_1.mat

+-Contains the struct, "data"
 -This sequence, when used in simulate and fit, is the outcome one would have observed if they their choice was "1" throughout.
+-However, when the choice is specified, data.outcome becomes the feedback received for the given choice on the trial.

 # Purpose